Smoking and drinking rise during pandemic | DW | 27.12.2021

 An increase in tobacco consumption was associated with people aged 18-34 who experienced anxiety and had a high level of education.

-Nearly 11% of alcohol consumers reported an increase in their alcohol consumption since lockdown, and 24.4% reported a decrease.
+Nearly 11% of drinkers reported an increase in their alcohol consumption since lockdown, and 24.4% reported a decrease.
 The increase in alcohol consumption was associated with an age of 18-49 years.

 In Germany, where some cigarette advertising is still allowed, 31% of people older than 14 currently smoke, compared with 27% at the end of 2019, according to the long-term German Study on Smoking Behavior.

-Smoking kills up to 120,000 people per year in Germany, about twice the number of people killed by COVID-19 in the country in nearly two years.
+Smoking kills up to 120,000 people per year in Germany.
+That's about the same number of people killed by COVID-19 in the country since the pandemic started almost two years ago.

 Tobacco has an ever greater death toll, killing 8 million people each year, including 1.2 million nonsmokers who had been exposed to secondhand smoke.
 More than 80% of the world's 1.3 billion tobacco users live in low- and middle-income countries, according to the WHO.